-When it comes to secondhand gift ideas, there is a huge difference between a bobbly, misshapen jumper, or dog-eared book, compared to a well thought out piece that’s perfect for your recipient.
+When it comes to secondhand gift ideas, there is often a stigma attached.
+However, there is a huge difference between a bobbly, misshapen jumper, or dog-eared book, compared to a well thought out piece that’s perfect for your recipient.
 It’s important to remind ourselves that secondhand does not mean second-best.
 There are a wealth of ideas of secondhand gift ideas for everyone, that would be a delight to receive.

-I’ve set out some of my five favourite secondhand gift ideas, as well as ideas on where to shop for them.
+I’ve set out some of my five favourite secondhand gift ideas.
+I’ve also shared ideas on where to shop for them.
 In most cases, I’d recommend starting your search online, in order to gather inspiration.

-Your search might take you minutes, to a few days to a few weeks, but secondhand websites are usually updated frequently, so the right gift is bound to appear.
+Your search might take you minutes, to a few days or a few weeks.
+However secondhand websites are usually updated frequently, so the right gift is bound to appear.
 With both patience and persistence, you’ll find the perfect gift within your budget, that’s meaningful for your loved one.

 My Top Five Secondhand Ideas for Sustainable Gift Giving

 In order to cover the site’s running costs, some of the links used below are affiliate links.
 This means I may receive a small percentage of the sale price from the retailer if you buy anything using the links below, but this does not affect the price you pay or your return rights as a consumer.